We continuously strive to build and improve upon our positive relationships with the communities around our operations.

 Petra is committed to transparency with regard to payments to Governments, both in terms of taxes and royalties, as well as our other areas of significant social expenditure.

-In FY 2020, the Group paid a total of US$19.7 million in taxes and royalties.
-It should be noted that Petra’s operations are currently subject to varying levels of tax shields, due to the significant level of investment having been spent by the Company at each operation.
-With a reducing capital expenditure profile, payments of taxes and royalties are due to rise in line with the profitability of each operation.
+In FY 2021, the Group paid a total of US$18.6 million in taxes and royalties (FY 2020: US$19.7 million), with the decrease attributable to the transaction costs incurred under the debt Restructuring resulting in a decrease in VAT payable to host countries.
+It should be noted that Petra’s operations are currently subject to varying levels of tax shields, due to the significant level of investment having been made by the Company at each operation.

 Local community members can submit feedback to Petra Diamonds by emailing: